 Development team

 The teachers find the afternoon useful.
-Together with others they form a so-called teacher development team, DOT for short.
-They deal with all kinds of subjects, including keeping yourself well informed about what is going on in the companies.
-Vermaning, teacher of mathematics, physics and chemistry: ,,Some colleagues do not leave school for 40 years.
-With special programs we encourage them to shed light on the companies where our students will work after their studies.
-And if you know what's going on, you can only properly advise students in their choice of study."
+Together with others, they form a so-called teacher development team, or DOT for short.
+They cover all kinds of topics, including getting yourself well informed about what is going on in the companies.
+Vermaning, math, physics and chemistry teacher: ,,Some colleagues don't leave school for 40 years.
+With special programs, we encourage them to shine their light on the companies where our students will work after their studies.
+And only when you know what's going on can you properly advise students in their choice of study.’’